Radhu903/Bioinformatics-Learning/The role of S4 in Bioconductor.md

 6. S4 accessors
 Basic information of an S4 object is accessed through accessor-functions, also called methods.
 As we have seen, a class definition includes slots for describing an object.
 The function dot-S4methods() used with main classes gives you a summary of its accessors.
 For other subclasses use the showMethods() function, but this gives you a breakdown, which might be a bit too long to look at.
 If you want an object summary, use the accessor function show().
 You will use some of these accessors in the coming exercises.

-7. Let's practice!
-Now it's your turn to use Bioconductor S4 objects and classes!
-Enjoy!

 ```